Back to AIHPA Home Page

 Course of Fire: is a structured sequence of "strings" in accordance by operating procedures, processes or rules.
 A "course of fire" is typically used to form a match, or part thereof.

 Match: is 1 or more "strings", typically a “course of fire”, structured with significance to test the shooter ability for the style of shooting, and is clearly defined with a start, finish and duration, such that a possible score can be identified and shooter scores may be graded against the match score.
+Matches may be sanctioned as a competition for results to count towards association programs or championships, etc.

 Competition: is defined as a contest, based on a "match", governed and controlled by rules, procedures, standards of conduct, operation, activity and participation, where shooters participate against other shooters and are ranked to claim a prize or a reward such as titles, rankings, qualification, classification, trophies, etc. A competition may be an "Event" that is a "Match", "Championship", "Tournament" Series.